spacemeshos/protocol/sync/01-overview.md

 Sync is what triggers the [Tortoise protocol](../consensus/01-overview.md#tortoise) to validate blocks.
 This works in two ways.

 For the current layer, Sync waits a specified period of time, called `ValidationDelta`, to accumulate blocks.
-Once this interval is passed, it kicks off the Tortoise to process the votes in these new blocks.
+Once this interval has passed, it kicks off the Tortoise to process the votes in these new blocks.
 In the case where a node is synchronizing historical layers, each layer is processed as soon as all of its blocks are received.

 For blocks that arrive late, i.e., for previous layers, Sync immediately passes the data to the Tortoise.